Met Gala 2024: Sabyasachi Mukherjee becomes the first Indian fashion designer to walk the carpet

 Well-known designer Sabyasachi Mukherjee became the first Indian fashion designer to walk the Met Gala carpet.
 Sabyasachi shared his look from the coveted event on his Instagram handle.

-In a relaxed yet elegant ppearance, Sabyasachi wore an “embroidered duster coat from the Sabyasachi Resort 2024 collection”.
-He styled his look with “tourmalines, pearls, emeralds, and diamonds from Sabyasachi High Jewellery.”
+In an elegant appearance, Sabyasachi wore an embroidered duster coat from the Sabyasachi Resort 2024 collection.
+He styled his look with tourmalines, pearls, emeralds, and diamonds from Sabyasachi High Jewellery.

 ALSO READ:Met Gala 2024: Alia Bhatt shines in stunning floral Sabyasachi saree

 The ace designer also wore tinted sunglasses and brown loafers.
-Meanwhile, Alia Bhatt returned to the Met Gala carpet, opting for a floral saree by designed Sabyasachi at the Metropolitan Museum Art in New York.
+Meanwhile, Alia Bhatt returned to the Met Gala carpet, opting for a floral saree by designer Sabyasachi at the Metropolitan Museum of Art in New York.